Alignak-monitoring/alignak-doc/source/06_monitoring_features/00_basics.rst

   * Nagios Downloads Page: http://www.nagios.org/download/
   * NagiosExchange.org: http://www.nagiosexchange.org/

-Alignak also provides some chakcks packages.
-See :ref:`this page for more information <contributing/create-and-push-packs>`.
+Alignak also provides some checks packages.
+See :ref:`this page for more information <contributing/modules-and-checks-packages>`.

 How do I use plugin X?